dogweather/forkful/content/en/kotlin/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project means setting up the initial structure and vital files you’ll need for your application.
-Programmers initiate new projects to kick off development with a clean slate, tailored to their goals and technologies they plan to use.

 ## How to:
 Let's get rolling with a Kotlin project using IntelliJ IDEA – a popular IDE for Kotlin.

 1. Open IntelliJ IDEA.